3 mins reading time

 Knowing that non-documented controls exist, precisely what the regulation control gaps are, and where your top risks are weakest front to back requires a multi-dimensional view of your OpRisk landscape.
 The dynamic application of alerts, changes and other events then allows your firm to quickly move to a more efficient trigger based RCSA.
 This is what Acin does.

-If you’re interested in how all this works to further reduce residual risk, or remediate faster, please reach out to our practitioner teams in the US or Europe, or myself directly.
+If you’re interested in how all this works to further reduce residual risk, or remediate faster, please reach out to our practitioner teams in the US or Europe.